-How To Shift Your Kids From Stressed To Strength
+How To Shift Your Kids From Stressed To Strength (even if they resist your efforts!)

-Most of the time, there’s a reason they don’t feel good.
 Our job is to uncover what’s happening underneath the behavior, and then create a step-by-step plan to support your child’s nervous system, mood, and overall health.

 Behavior Is A Clue - Not The Problem Itself

-There are five key things kids need to function well, physically, emotionally, and mentally.
+There are five key things kids need to function well physically, emotionally, and mentally.
+Focusing on these is the first step toward building a biology that can manage stress.

-Prefer to listen or watch?
+>> Prefer to listen or watch?

 1. Real Food